alextim/astro-lib/packages/astro-sitemap/README.md

   - `lastmod` format option;
   - possibility to add a link to custom XSL.
 - Automatically creates a link to the sitemap in the `<head>` section of generated pages.
-- Flexible configuration: configure the integration with an external config, `astro.config.*` or a combination of both.
 - Better logging.

 Part of the functionality of **astro-sitemap** has become a minor update of the official integration [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap) from v0.1.2 to version 0.2.0.